Financial Data Breach Statistics for 2024

 (AICPA)

-Cybersecurity statistics reveal a population that is losing faith in the ability of financial institutions and businesses to keep their personal data safe.
+The population is losing faith in the ability of financial institutions and businesses to keep their personal data safe.
 Almost half of US citizens expect they will fall victim to a fraud that will cost them financially over the next year.

 Around 80% of American adults have changed their behavior because of the threat of cyber breaches.